richardhapb/lspdock/README.md

 > [!WARNING]
 > LSProxy is currently in the development process and is in Alpha state.
-Some features are not available yet, such as the built-in and external libraries for the 'go to definition' LSP feature, because the Python environment is inside the container.
-I appreciate any issues you encounter; please report them so we can fix them and make this app more reliable.
+Some features are not available yet.
+I appreciate any issues you encounter; please report them, so I can fix them and make this app more reliable.

 ---